dennishatton/TI-99-4a_SD_Disk_Project/README.md

 	This should go without saying but the edge card connector goes on bottom of the board, Not components side.
 	Also If you can't figure out where the emitter, base & collector is on a transistor.
 This project is not for you.
 	Must power up SD drive first then console.
+	While a standard edge card connector will work, I recommend a wire wrap edge card connector.
+	The pins will stick out to allow addition of a 32k daughter board.

 I built this on a wire wrap board and tested.<br />
 I've included the KICAD schematic but no PCB.<br />